patricklx/ember-simple-mu-resolver/README.md

-Ember Simple Module Unification Resolver this does not resolve local components and helpers, instead this should to be used together with [ember-template-component-import](https://github.com/crashco/ember-template-component-import) and [ember-template-helper-import](https://github.com/patricklx/ember-template-helper-imports) and I suggest to use [ember-template-styles-import](https://github.com/patricklx/ember-template-styles-import)
+Ember Simple Module Unification Resolver this does not resolve local components and helpers, instead this should to be used together with [ember-hbs-imports](https://github.com/patricklx/ember-hbs-imports)

 ### Use addon service
 ```js